xtaci/kcptun/README.md

 Q: I'm using kcptun for game, I don't want any lags happening.

-A: Lags means packet loss for most of the time, there are some options for dealing with packet loss.
+A: Lags means packet loss for most of the time, by changing `-mode` may improve latency:

 ```-mode fast3```